 The verb TO DO is very useful when talking about general actions.
 We use it to ask about activities, as in: What do you want to do tonight?
 (However, a different verb is used to answer the question.)
 I want to watch the sunset. … Continue reading Expressions with the Verb TO DO

 The verb TO MAKE has several different uses.
 The literal meaning is to create something.
 Here are some expressions, or collocations that use make, organized by category.
-Make = To Cook or Prepare make breakfast, lunch or dinnermake a sandwich, pasta, or other meal If you don't feel like cooking, you can make a reservation at a restaurant!
-Make = … Continue reading Expressions with the Verb TO MAKE
+Make = To Cook or Prepare make breakfast, lunch or dinner make a sandwich, pasta, … Continue reading Expressions with the Verb TO MAKE

 Take a few minutes to think about the verb TO TAKE.
-To Take literally means "to bring something with you."
+To Take literally means “to bring something with you.”
 Take an umbrella, or take a book to read, for example.
-However, many other activities use this verb, even though you are not really "taking" anything.
-Here are some of the more commons expressions that are formed with take.
-Take … Continue reading Visual Vocabulary – Common English Expressions with TAKE
+However, many other activities use this verb, even though you are not … Continue reading Visual Vocabulary – Common English Expressions with TAKE

 Robot: What are you going to do today?

 R: But it’s too hot!
 You’ll burn up!

 A: I’ll be fine.
 I’m going to go at night.
 Continue reading Be Going To vs. Will for the Future Tense: What’s the Difference?

 What are your favorite sports and activities?
 I love yoga, surfing, and volleyball.
 But if I want to talk about these activities, I need THREE different verbs!
 How to choose?
 Read on to find out.
 Continue reading Go, Do, or Play?
 Verbs for Sports and Activities